Neural-Sorcerer/MC-Calib/README.md

 min_perc_pts: 0.5           # min percentage of points visible to assume a good detection

 cam_params_path: "None"     # file with cameras intrinsics to initialize the intrinsic, write "None" if no initialization available
+fix_intrinsic: 0            # if 1 then the intrinsic parameters will not be estimated nor refined (initial value needed)

 ######################################## Images Parameters ###################################################
 root_path: "../data/Synthetic_calibration_image/Scenario_1/Images"